SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "Sometimes the things you hate are the things you need"

-- "The absurd does not liberate; it binds."

 - "THE WISDOM OF LIFE CONSISTS IN THE ELIMINATION OF NONESSENTIALS."

 - "In this example is the basic value proposition of Essentialism: only once you give